15 Best Cable Machine Leg Exercises (With Workout Routine)

 1. Stand with one side next to a low cable pulley.

-2. Using an ankle strap, attach the cable to the leg nearest to the pulley.
+2. Attach the cable to the leg nearest the pulley using an ankle strap.
 Place the ankle strap around your ankle.

 3. Grab the opposite handle on the cable machine for stability.